 Our work spans many strategies.
 Consulting regularly on shows, from ABC’s Grey’s Anatomy to Netflix’s Seven Seconds.
-Collaborating on content rollout with media outlets such as HBO, A&E and AMC Theaters.
+Collaborating on content rollout with media outlets such as HBO, A&E and AMC Theatres.
 Producing content with celebrities to rally participation on issues like criminal justice and voting.
 Leading accountability campaigns, such as canceling COPS on FOX, and pressuring Saturday Night Live to hire Black women both in front of the camera and behind it.
 Conducting original research to expose critical problems in the industry and build momentum for industry change.

 We work to raise industry standards, resulting in more accurate and balanced representations; more authentic Black stories; more diversity in writers’ rooms and among decision makers; and real accountability when media companies cross the line.
 We work with anyone in Hollywood who shares our goals and values.
 We are especially dedicated to building power for Black writers, producers and creators.

 Major social change has never happened without cultural influencers leveraging their voices.
 We work with top talent in Hollywood and the music industry to help them make effective statements in the media, and star in videos that educate people on important issues and advance campaigns that deliver real change for people.
 We’ve worked with Chris Rock and Keegan Michael-Key on voting access, John Legend and Common on transforming our criminal justice system, Ava DuVernay and Kendrick Sampson on anti-Black violence, Eric Reid on standing up for racial justice, and Matt McGorry on encouraging people to lean into difficult conversations about race.